CrackDoorSanctify/aether-skyblock-macro/README.md

 ## ⚙️ Installation & Usage

-*(Provide instructions on how to download, inject, and configure the client here)*

 1. Download the latest release from the [Releases](https://github.com/CrackDoorSanctify/aether-skyblock-macro/releases) tab.
 2. Launch Minecraft (Forge/Fabric depending on your setup).
 3. Use your preferred injector to inject the Aether client.
 4. Press `K` to open the Aether GUI and configure your settings.